kedestin/Quick-References/Development/vscode-remotessh.md

   ![connecttohost](assets/vscode-connecttohost.png)

- * Click on name of the host your want to connect to
+ * Click on name of the host you want to connect to

   ![clickhostname](assets/vscode-selectconfiguredhost.png)